openspim/openspim.github.io/x-openspim_alignment.md

 -   Fill the acquisition chamber with water, mount and find the lower edge of the glass capillary using any available bright light source (even the torch of your phone can be used).
 Then push out the agarose by gently pressing the plunger until the column of agarose can easily cover the entire field of view.
 Make sure the glass capillary is completely out of view.
 </br>
 <span style="font-weight:bold">In case of a second camera, the focal plane of both detection objectives should now become approximately coaligned.
-For this it is necessary to coalign the fields of view of both sister cameras by focusing the second camera onto the exact same spot (e.g., the bottom left or right edge of the capillary or some kind of sample) to which the first camera already points.
-This is achieved by gently sliding the detection objective forward and backward along the detection axis until the capillary/agarose becomes visible using the plastic handle (see the [chamber modifications of the X-OpenSPIM acquisition chamber](https://openspim.org/table_of_parts_xopenspim)).
+For this it is necessary to coalign the fields of view of both sister cameras by focusing the second camera onto the exact same spot (e.g., the bottom left or right edge of the capillary or some kind of recognizable sample) to which the first camera already points.
+This is achieved by gently sliding the detection objective forward and backward along the detection axis using the plastic handle that connects to the objective holder ring of the detection objective (see the [chamber modifications of the X-OpenSPIM acquisition chamber](https://openspim.org/table_of_parts_xopenspim)).
 At the same time the corner mirror mount knobs (KCB2EC/M, Thorlabs) installed in on of the detection axes have to be adjusted to bring the two fields of views closer together.
 Ensure that both sister cameras have the same top and bottom orientation and try to make the best possible overlap of both cameras.</span>
 </br>
 <span style="color:darkred; font-weight:bold">Particularly in an X-OpenSPIM setup with two detection objectives, it is crucial that the glass capillary with its column of agarose is positioned well in the center of the chamber before proceeding with the alignment!</span>&nbsp;
 Now use the 4D-stage to focus on the left or right edge of the agarose and center the column of agarose in the field of view.